At a Glance

 Testing videos during a Live Conversation

-- Or share the link to the video in the Chat within Zoom so that the participant can click on it and watch the video on their machine while they are sharing their screen with you.
+- Or share the link to the video in the Chat within Zoom so that the contributor can click on it and watch the video on their machine while they are sharing their screen with you.

 Need more information?
 Read these related articles.